chrisbodger/VeinCam/docs/CONOPS.md

 | Device cannot be utilized as a medical device due to not meeting medical certification criteria. | Unable to deliver product to medical professionals, which is client's ultimate goal for the project. | C | 2 | Ensure client is aware of potential certification issues, and that they verify during devlopment whether the device can be used with and/or without the medical classification. |

 ### Safety Risk Analysis
+In developing the prototype there is a chance of injury, similar to above these risks have been listed and steps taken to mitigate their severity or likelihood.

 | Risk | Consequences | Likelihood | Severity | Mitigation |
 | :---: | :---: | :---: | :---: | :---: |
 | Personal harm whilst using listed tools (incl. burns, shocks, cuts) | Pain, discomfort and possible medical attention. | D | 3 | Ensuring all team members are familiar with the safety training of the ANU Makerspace/Engineering workshop, supervision by one other team member when using potentially dangerous tools. |